 What we did last year

-• In total 1,112 tenants were helped by tenancy support and financial inclusion officers
+• In total 876 tenants were helped by tenancy support and financial inclusion officers.

-• 254 tenants were helped with housing benefit applications
+• 177 tenants were helped with housing benefit applications;

-• 122 tenants were helped to claim discretionary housing payments
+• 132 tenants were helped to claim discretionary housing payments;

-• We helped 168 tenants to get help through charity applications
+• We helped 451 tenants to get help through charity applications including applications to assist with cost of living difficulties;

-• We assisted seven tenants who were having difficulties maintaining acceptable and safe home conditions
+• We assisted six tenants who were having difficulties maintaining acceptable and safe home conditions;

-• We helped 68 tenants to claim and maintain universal credit claims
+• We helped 69 tenants to claim and maintain universal credit claims;

-• We dealt with 46 safeguarding concerns about children and vulnerable adults
+• We dealt with 33 safeguarding concerns about children and vulnerable adults;

-• We provided support, advice and assistance to tenants whose income and welfare had been adversely affected by Covid-19.
+• We provided support, advice and assistance to tenants whose income and welfare had been adversely affected by increases in the cost of living;

 We will continue to

-• advise and support tenants through the current cost of living crisis by helping them to gain access to all the financial, debt and health advice assistance that is available.
+• advise and support tenants struggling with the increase in the cost of living by helping them to gain access to all the financial, debt and health advice assistance that is available;

 Anti-social behaviour (ASB) services